-roblem is, most business training is ineffective, boring, powerpoint lecturing yak-yak that accomplishes nothing.
+Problem is, most business training is ineffective, boring, powerpoint lecturing yak-yak that accomplishes nothing.
 It espouses systems or techniques designed to help ensure success.
 And the systems work.
 There’s nothing wrong with the systems they teach.
 But there’s nothing wrong with the systems that are already in place either.
-System training is painting a house on fire.
-It does nothing to close the gap between what we know we should do and what we actually do, because the knowing-doing gap isn’t a systems problem.
+Informational training about systems and best practices is painting a house on fire if the mindset and habits aren’t addressed.
+It does nothing to close the gap between what we know we should do and what we actually do, because the knowing-doing gap isn’t an information problem.
 It’s a person problem.

 There are serious problems that many people in business simply ignore.
 It’s not that they don’t notice or don’t care about the problems.
 Rather, they think these problems can’t be solved.